wifisensing/PicoScenes-Manual/source/scenarios.rst

 #.
 Receiving frames and measuring CSI by :ref:`sdr_rx`
 #.
 Transmitting Frames by :ref:`sdr_tx`
 #.
-Non-Standard Tx and Rx: :ref:`non-standard-tx-rx`
+Wi-Fi Radar mode by :ref:`radar-mode`
 #.
-Concurrent multi-SDR operation :ref:`multi-SDR-operation`
+Non-Standard Tx and Rx by :ref:`non-standard-tx-rx`
 #.
+Concurrent multi-SDR operation by :ref:`multi-SDR-operation`
-Some advanced features: :ref:`experimental-features`
+#.
+Some advanced features by :ref:`experimental-features`

 .. _sdr_rx:
 Listening to Wi-Fi Traffic and Measuring CSI for 802.11a/g/n/ac/ax/be-Format Frame